AreteQin/compressed-video-transport/README.md

 # compressed-video-transport
-Transport compressed video using ROS image_transport to eliminate latency.
+Transport compressed video using ROS image_transport to reduce latency.

 ## Do the following three steps on both publisher and receiver